orientechnologies/orientdb-docs/Concepts.md

 - **LINKLIST**, as an ordered list of links.
 - **LINKSET**, as an unordered set of links.
 It doesn't accepts duplicates.
 - **LINKMAP**, as an ordered map of links with **String** as the key type.
 A keys doesn't accept duplicates.

+With Graph API, [Edges](Concepts.md#edge) can connect only 2 vertices, so 1-N relationship is not allowed.
+To specify 1-N relatonships with Graphs, create multiple edges.

 ### Embedded relationships